mindspore-ai/docs/tutorials/source_en/beginner/introduction.md

 - **MindSpore official website**: provides comprehensive MindSpore information, including installation, tutorials, documents, community, resources, and news ([learn more](https://www.mindspore.cn/en)).
 - **MindSpore code**:

-    - [MindSpore AtomGit](https://atomgit.com/mindspore/mindspore): Top 1 AtomGit open-source project in 2020, where you can track the latest progress of MindSpore by clicking Watch, Star, and Fork, discuss issues, and commit code.
+    - [MindSpore AtomGit](https://atomgit.com/mindspore/mindspore): You can track the latest progress of MindSpore by clicking Watch, Star, and Fork, discuss issues, and commit code.

     - [MindSpore GitHub](https://github.com/mindspore-ai/mindspore): MindSpore code image of AtomGit.
 Developers who are accustomed to using GitHub can learn MindSpore and view the latest code implementation here.